BenSheridanEdwards/Makers_Chitter_Ruby/README.md

 ### To set up the database

-Connect to `psql` and create the `Chitter` database:
+Connect to `psql` and create the `Chitter` and `Chitter_test` databases:

 ```
 CREATE DATABASE "Chitter";
+CREATE DATABASE "Chitter_test";
 ```

-To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.
+To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

 ### To run the Bookmark Manager app:	### To run the Bookmark Manager app: